AsadH96/PaddlingSensor/README.md

 # PaddlingSensor

-To get the application on your device:
+How to get the application on your mobile device running Android:

   1. Open the PaddlingSensor project in Android Studio.
   2. Connect a device to the computer.